 The world of IT has undergone a dramatic transformation in recent years.
 With the rise of technology and the increasing complexity of IT systems, the demand for IT support has also increased significantly.
 This has put a strain on IT help desks, which are often overwhelmed by the volume of support requests they receive.
 However, a new approach to IT support is emerging that promises to reduce the burden on help desks and improve the overall IT support experience: self-service.

-One of the main benefits of self-service is that it allows users to resolve their own issues quickly and efficiently.
+One of the main benefits of self-service is that it allows users to resolve their issues quickly and efficiently.
 Instead of having to wait for assistance from the IT help desk, users can access the information and resources they need to fix the problem themselves.
-This can save time and reduce frustration, as users are able to resolve their issues more quickly and get back to work.
+This can save time and reduce frustration, as users can resolve their issues more quickly and get back to work.

 Self-service can also help reduce the workload on IT help desks.

 Another benefit of self-service is that it can help improve the overall quality of IT support.
 By providing users with access to knowledge bases, FAQs and other resources, self-service can help ensure that users have access to accurate and up-to-date information.
-This can help reduce the number of support tickets that are submitted due to user error or misinformation, as users are able to access the information they need to resolve their own issues.
+This can help reduce the number of support tickets that are submitted due to user error or misinformation, as users can access the information they need to resolve their issues.